JohnnyPol/Pi_Cluster-ECE_NTUA_2024-2025/SLURM/README.md

 Next, we have to create common `slurm` and `munge` users and groups in every node.
 This is required by slurm and munge to work properly.
 In addition to that, it is easier to handle file permissions when every node has the same users with the same user and group ids.
 We are using **NIS** to create common users and groups instead of just creating them by hand for every node so we can automate and better handle this task.
 You can find our NIS setup guide [here](/NIS/README.md).

-The following table depicts the UIDs and GIDs chosen for the new user and groups:
+The following table depicts the UIDs and GIDs chosen for the new users and groups:
 | User/Group | UID | GID |
 |------------|-----|-----|
 | `slurm` | 1121 | 1121 |